 - CGT The gain will be based on what you sell a property for, or its market value if gifted.
 You can deduct the original purchase cost, incidental costs of purchase and sale (such as legal fees and stamp duties) and any expenditure which has enhanced the value of the property (and will therefore not have been deducted as repair expenditure when calculating property income).
-If a property has not been occupied as a main residence, the only exemption, if available, will be the annual exempt amount (£3,000 from 2024/25 onwards).
+If a property has not been occupied as a main residence, the only exemption, if available, will be the annual exempt amount (£3,000 for 2025/26).
 Gains will then sit on top of your income for the tax year of sale or disposal.
-Any part of the gain that falls within your basic rate band will be taxed at 18%, with the remainder taxed at 24% (these rates will remain unchanged for the 2025/26 tax year).
+Any part of the gain that falls within your basic rate band will be taxed at 18%, with the remainder taxed at 24%.
 A payment on account of the CGT due is required 60 days after completion. - IHT Outright gifts of property have IHT implications if you die within seven years of making the gift.
 If your property portfolio is retained until death, it will be included as part of your estate at its value at the time of death.
 Basically, IHT is payable at 40% once a nil rate band of £325,000 (up to £650,000 if you benefit from the nil rate band of a deceased spouse or civil partner) is exceeded.

 One issue that landlords wishing to sell might face is that having a sitting tenant in the property can make a sale difficult.
 One way round this is to sell to the tenant, with the tenant taking out a concessionary mortgage.
-For a concessionary mortgage to be available, the landlord has to sell for at least 10% below market value, but this might be worth it for a quick sale with no estate agent fees incurred.
+For this to be available, the landlord has to sell at a 5% or 10% discount to market value, but this might be worth it for a quick sale with no estate agent fees incurred.